Sun Monticello

 Sun Monticello, formerly Monticello Grand Casino, is a casino and hotel, situated in Mostazal, Chile.

 History

 The complex was developed by a joint venture between International Group of Gaming Resorts (IGGR) and Sun International, and opened in October 2008.
 The official inauguration and opening of the hotel was held on 17 December 2009 with a performance by Marc Anthony and Jennifer Lopez.

 The casino was severely damaged by the 2010 Chile earthquake, and was closed for five months due to reparations valued in USD 10 million.
+As a result, it remained closed until July 30 of that year.
+After its reopening, it received 25,000 visitors in five days.

 Revenues

 It is the casino with the main revenues in Chile from 2009.